romerodiesan/romero-lang/README.md

 # Romero Lang

-Creation of a new interpreted language.
+Creation of a new interpreted programming language.

 ## For the moment